azrulhakimwahab/sd-training/Report.md

 ## Day 0-System/Tool Setup Check.
 GitHub ID creation
 ### Theory Review
-**IC Package**-*Integrated circuits are put into protective packages to allow easy handling and assembly onto printed circuit boards and to protect the devices from damage.Exp:
+**IC Package**-Integrated circuits are put into protective packages to allow easy handling and assembly onto printed circuit boards and to protect the devices from damage.Exp:

 ![image](https://user-images.githubusercontent.com/118953938/205211281-f9ea98e9-eef4-45ca-a579-7de14f7eca8b.png)

-**Wire Bond**-*Wire bonding is the process of creating electrical interconnections between semiconductors (or other integrated circuits) and silicon chips using bonding wires, which are fine wires made of materials such as gold and aluminium.
+**Wire Bond**-Wire bonding is the process of creating electrical interconnections between semiconductors (or other integrated circuits) and silicon chips using bonding wires, which are fine wires made of materials such as gold and aluminium.

 ![image](https://user-images.githubusercontent.com/118953938/205212706-e6191967-6885-41d5-afc3-8751144ab36f.png)